HSA Therapy Reimbursement: Tax Benefits And Getting Repaid

 Medically reviewed by April Justice, LICSW

 Mental health conditions such as anxiety and depression can be challenging to live with, and while therapy can help, many individuals may be concerned about the cost of seeking mental health services.
 Still, the cost of getting professional help may be more manageable through the use of a Health Savings Account (HSA).
-By allowing you to use untaxed dollars for medical expenses, HSAs may offer a way to reduce a person’s overall healthcare costs.
+By allowing you to use untaxed dollars for medical expenses, HSA therapy reimbursement may offer a way to reduce a person’s overall healthcare costs, including mental health counseling.
+The good news is that BetterHelp accepts HSA/FSA cards and is recognized as an eligible expense by most providers.

 These accounts have gained popularity in the United States; there were around 25 million HSAs as of 2018.
 An HSA can help you save on qualifying mental healthcare services, including therapy and psychiatric care.
-With an HSA, mental health resources may become more affordable for some people.
-This article will explain how HSAs work and how they may be used for qualifying therapy expenses.
+With an HSA, mental health resources may become more affordable for some people, allowing them to manage mental health conditions and improve mental health overall.
+This article will explain how HSA eligibility works and how HSAs may be used for qualifying therapy expenses.

 How does a health savings account work?

-An HSA can be a way to save money on medical costs, including physical and mental health care expenses.
-HSAs may be useful for people who have a high-deductible health insurance plan (HDHP).
+A health savings account (HSA) can be a way to save money on medical costs, including physical and mental health care expenses.
+HSAs are tax-deductibleand may be useful for people who have a high-deductible health insurance plan (HDHP).

 Comparing HSA and FSA